swagger-api/swagger-play/play-2.5/swagger-play2/README.md

 ## Overview
 This is a module to support the play2 framework from [playframework](http://www.playframework.org).
 It is written in scala but can be used with either java or scala-based play2 applications.

+## Swagger Samples
+For an example of using `swagger-play` with Play 2.4, see [swagger-samples](https://github.com/swagger-api/swagger-samples).

 ## Version Support

 * swagger-play2 1.5.3 supports play 2.5 and swagger 2.0.